-Arthens Area School District is an equal opportunity employer.
-Teachers and all other staff members are hired based on the education, certification, experience, and potential for longterm success within the district.
-As of the 2012-13 school year, the Athens Area School District had 100% highly qualified teachers and has traditionally maintained the 100% highly qualified teacher status.
-The following strategies have been implemented for recruitment in order to ensure that poor and minority students are not taught at higher rates than other students by inexperienced and/or ungualified teachers.
+The Athens Area School District is an equal opportunity employer.
+Teachers and all other staff members are hired based on their education, certification, experience, and potential for long-term success within the district.
+As of the 2012-13 school year, the Athens Area School

+District had 100% highly qualified teachers and continues to maintain the 100% highly qualified teacher status.
+The following strategies have been implemented for recruitment to ensure that economically disadvantaged and minority students are not taught at higher rates than other students by inexperienced and/or ungualified teachers.
 The Athens Area School District is a rural school district located in north central Pennsylvania.
 Attracting experienced teachers to this area has proven to be difficult in the past.
 The district actively recruits through advertising in local and state-wide publications.
-Postings are also posted on the Athens Area School District website as well as the Pennsylvania Department of Education website.
-The district has also posted teacher vacancies in newspapers such as the Savre Morning Times and the Elmira Star Gazette.
-Students that are below proficiency or at risk are assigned to highly qualified teachers.
-There is not an apparent correlation between student at risk being assigned to non-tenured versus tenured teachers resulting in lower performance.
-School wide comprehensive plans have identified strategies and supports needed to continue to meet the learning needs of all students, with a focus on students who are at risk or below proficiency.
+Postings are also listed on the Athens Area School District website as well as the Pennsylvania Department of Education website.
+The district has also posted teacher vacancies in newspapers such as the Savre Morning Times and online.
+The AASD has also contacted colleges and universities directly and has recently (prior to COVID-19) attended several large job fairs.
+Students that are below proficiency or at-risk are assigned to highly qualified teachers.
+There is not an apparent correlation between a student at risk being assigned to non-tenured versus tenured teachers resulting in lower performance.
+School-wide comprehensive plans have identified strategies and support needed to continue to meet the learning needs of all students, with a focus on students who are at risk or below proficiency.